The Meta- Turn has Come Full Circle

 If you’re unaware of the new paradigm, you may be in the wrong conversation.
 Metamodernism is one of the broadest and most important ideas out there, and is a core concept of this think tank, The Abs-Tract Organization.
 I summarize metamodernism as a new cultural, political, scientific, and social movement representing a post-ideological, open source, globally responsive, paradox resolving, grand narrative.
 It is the discourse meant to replace postmodernism, and it can’t come soon enough.

-Basically, metamodernism is defined as the oscillation between modern and postmodern modes, the dialectic of which creates a new synthetic discourse.
+Basically, metamodernism is defined as the oscillation between modern and postmodern modes, the rapid dialectic of which creates a new synthetic discourse.
 Functionally, metamodernism is getting straight to the point, or attempting to do so.
 There can be nothing beyond metamodernism; it is a totalizing ideology in the best sense possible, because it implies building permanent peace based on conciliating between past, present, and future.
 “Beyond” metamodernism suggests the particular meaning of “meta-” that I am leading with, to contrast The Dutch School of metamodernism which stresses “between” and “after” postmodernism.

 This is it; metamodernism could evolve to be a superordinate philosophical framework based on the post-2000 historical and cultural moment, and our last chance to abstract (/to model) the truth of the world to emancipate humanity from its own matrix-like culture and systemic entropy.
 One way or another, it will come to define the 21st century.